Key Takeaways

 State Wise GST Components

-• Use the supplying branch GSTIN, not headquarters, to determine type.
+- Use the supplying branch GSTIN, not headquarters, to determine the type.
+This is a common source of errors.

 Handling Consolidated Entries